 |16% (1,208) of 2014 population (7,382): 32.7% Americas,

 28.7% German, 4.3% British, 4.1% Italian, 3.3% French

 |1 police station||72 km / 55 min|

-Artà enjoys plenty of sunshine, with the average of 7 hours in spring, 6 hours in autumn and 5 hours of the sun per day in winter.
-In summer months, you can expect to benefit from the 10-hours of daily sunshine in average, with the most hours at 11 in July.
+Artà enjoys plenty of sunshine, with the average of seven hours in spring, six hours in autumn and five hours of sun per day in winter.
+In summer months, you can expect to benefit from ten hours of daily sunshine on average, with this figure reaching eleven in July.

-The region of Artà, as Mallorca overall, has a pleasant Mediterranean climate with mild and humid winters and the average temperatures ranging between 10ºC to 16ºC, although minimums can fall to 5-6ºC.
+The region of Arta, like Mallorca overall, has a pleasant Mediterranean climate with mild and humid winters and the average temperatures ranging between 10ºC to 16ºC, although minimums can fall to 5-6ºC.
 Summers are dry and hot, with the average temperatures from 25ºC to 28ºC, and the highest temperature rising at 31ºC in July and August.
-The wettest month in the region is November with 39% chances of rain.
+The wettest month in the region is November with 39% chance of rain.

-The weather in Artà, as in Majorca in general, can be very windy in summer afternoons along the coast, so snorkeling or swimming is preferable in the morning.
-If you are a sailing enthusiast, during the summer months is the best weather for you when the sea breezes kick in.
-In December the winds maybe too light to go sailing in the sheltered Alcudia Bay, however, on the western part of the island, the gusty western winds sometimes can get quite hazardous.
+The weather in Arta, as in Majorca in general, can be very windy in summer afternoons along the coast, so snorkeling or swimming is preferable in the morning.
+If you are a sailing enthusiast, during the summer months is the best weather for you when the sea breeze kicks in.
+In December the winds may be too light to go sailing in the sheltered Alcudia Bay, however, on the western part of the island, the gusty western winds sometimes can get quite hazardous.

 Prices on Arta Real Estate Market are slightly higher compared to Northeast Mallorca’s regular.
 The average price for an apartment is €2,900 per sq. meter and a price for a house here hovers around €4,200 per sq. meter.